To see other blog posts by topic:

 Use natural materials

 Another great way to save money while building a tiny house is to use the natural materials available to you.
 For example, building a log cabin from trees you can find on your land is pretty affordable.
 By milling your own lumber from trees on your land, you get a higher quality and less expensive product than you’d find at a lumber yard or big box store.
 And a natural building technique like slip straw allows for a relatively fast construction process and doesn’t require much labor.
-Not only does building with natural materials help save money, but it also helps reduce waste and lessen the ecological impact of your tiny home.wood mill for lumber to build a tiny house
+Not only does building with natural materials help save money, but it also helps reduce waste and lessen the ecological impact of your tiny home.
+If you’re wondering how to save money on lumber when building a house, this is one of the most effective strategies.

 Consider buying or building out an existing structure